 - Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with the Code of Practice and its application to local authority accounting.

-The CFO PCC has also:
+The PCC's CFO has also:

 - Kept proper accounting records which were up to date; - Taken reasonable steps for the prevention and detection of fraud and other irregularities.